"Meat is expensive. It is costly and embarrassing to overcook it. Friends and family are priceless. It is not nice to kill them."Meathead

 Clostridium botulinum

-Prevention.
-Avoid storing foods in oil unless they are commercially produced.
-That means that throwing raw garlic in a bottle of olive oil or a sous vide bag at room temperature increases the risk.
+Prevention.ย Foods that have caused deaths among adults include home canned foods, cold smoked meats, infused oils, and even potatoes wrapped in foil.
+Experts warn not give honey to infants under one year old because there is a possibility of spores in low levels and infants have no resistance (don’t let your kids eat dirt either!).
 If you can or ferment foods, follow instructions carefully.
 Beware of dented cans.
 Do not vacuum seal mushrooms and things that grow underground like garlic, onions, carrots, potatoes.
-Spores can be found in honey so honey should not be given to infants.
-To prevent spores from activating, do not keep foods in your refrigerator longer than 3 weeks before or after cooking and make sure your fridge is at or below 38°F. You need acidity and pressure cooking at temperatures in the range of 250°F to eradicate spores.
+To prevent spores from activating, do not keep foods in your refrigerator longer than 3 weeks before or after cooking and make sure your fridge is at or below 38ยฐF.
+You need acidity and pressure cooking at temperatures in the range of 250ยฐF to eradicate spores.

 Risk.
 Foodborne botulism averages about 40 cases per year with one death.
 The good news is that eating spores is low risk.
 The acidity of your digestive system will likely kill them, and even if they should somehow activate, you will likely excrete them before they can do any harm.